 Notices to the holders of Registered Notes shall be mailed to them at their respective addresses in the Register and deemed to have been given on the fourth weekday (being a day other than a Saturday or a Sunday) after the date of mailing and, so long as the Notes are listed on the Singapore Exchange Securities Limited (the "SGX-ST") and the rules of the SGX-ST so require, published in a leading newspaper having general circulation in Singapore (which is expected to be the Asian Wall Street Journal).
 Notices to the holders of Bearer Notes shall be valid if published in a daily newspaper of general circulation in Hong Kong and, so long as the Notes are listed on the SGX-ST and the rules of the SGX-ST so require, published in a leading newspaper having general circulation in Singapore (which is expected to be the Asian Wall Street Journal).
-If any such publication is not practicable, notice shall be validly given if published in another leading daily English language newspaper with general circulation in Asia.
-Any such notice shall be deemed to have been given on the date of such publication or, if published more than once or on different dates, on the first date on which publication is made, as provided above.
+If any such publication is not practicable, notice shall be validly given if published in another leading daily English language newspaper with general circulation or, if published more than once or on different dates, on the first date on which publication is made, as provided above.